-From the findings of the study, it is revealed that persuasive advertising is majorly used in K2 Telecom Limited as it markets its products.
+From the findings of the study, it is revealed that persuasive advertising is majorly used in Uganda Telecom Limited as it markets its products.
 Managing the ethical element in persuasive advertising has enabled effective advertising process of the company's products and services.
-In undertaking persuasiveness, fallacious or deceptive messages may come up intentionally or non-intentionally and this adds value in attracting customers to K2 Telecom Limited advertising process.
+In

-5.2.2 Effect of informative advertising on business sustainability
+5.2.2 Effect of informative advertising and business sustainability